Topazoo/VR_Shooting_Range_Unity/README.md

 ### Author: Peter Swanson

 ## Background
-When I first got my HTC VIVE virtual reality headset, I wanted to learn how the basics of developing VR games.
+When I first got my HTC VIVE virtual reality headset, I wanted to learn the basics of developing VR games.

 <b>This is a virtual reality shooting range I built using the Unity game engine.</b>

 ## Functionality
 ### Running the game:
-Run <i>VR Shooting Range.exe</i> with SteamVR running and an HTC VIVE headset connected.
+Run <i>VR Shooting Range.exe</i> with SteamVR running and your HTC VIVE headset connected.

 ## Files
  - Scripts/ - Contains the scripts I wrote for this project